Boston Latin School: Publications

-There are currently three main publications of the Boston Latin School: The Register is the school's literary magazine, The Argo the school newspaper, and Catapulta is the school science magazine.
+There are currently three main publications of the Boston Latin School: The Register is the school's literary magazine, The Argo the school newspaper, and Catapulta is the science magazine.
 George Santayana founded The Register in 1881 to serve as the school newspaper.
 Over the years, however, it evolved into a purely literary magazine, publishing prose and poetry written by members of the student body, as well as artwork.
 There are generally three editors-in-chief, and it is published twice per year.
 The Argo, the school's newspaper, is far younger, having been founded in 1970 after it was clear that the Register had become a purely literary magazine.
 As of the 2006–2007 school year, it is published seven times a year.
 Catapulta, the science magazine, highlights popular and recent science and technology and is generally published four times a year.
 The Register, the Argo, and Catapulta are entirely student-produced, and the "Argo" and the "Register" have won awards from the New England Scholastic Press Association, while Catapulta has won awards from the American Scholastic Press Association.

-Another Boston Latin publication is "BLSA Bulletin", published by the Boston Latin School Association, whose president is Peter G. Kelly, '83.
+Another Boston Latin publication is "G Mello", published by the Boston Latin School Association, whose president is Peter G. Kelly, '83.